FSE has recently invested into Fox Robotics-

-Nicky starts by asking Eric to explain what inspired Henry Acevedo, Founder and CEO, to set up the company in 2017 and what makes the robots, known as Autonomous Mobile Robots (AMR), distinctive and secure from cyber-attacks.
+Nicky asks Eric to explain what inspired Henry Acevedo, Founder and CEO, to set up the company in 2017 and what makes the robots, known as Autonomous Mobile Robots (AMR), distinctive and secure from cyber-attacks.
 Nicky picks up on the diversity of use and Eric is pleased to outline the company’s next steps into the agricultural sector.

 In the final part of the conversation Eric tells Nicky about the company’s expansion plans and highlights the capabilities for moving towards areas such as manufacturing plants, hospitals, hotels and perhaps aerospace and the military – and over a wider geographic spread”

 Bot-Talks was a premium conference and networking event based in Bristol.
-Think TedTalks, but on robotics.
-Bot-Talks was aimed to help provide SMEs with a best-in-class overview of robotics and automation with presentations from leading industry experts, a world-leading panel discussion and a networking hall filled with exciting robot demonstrations; all in the heart of Bristol City Centre.
+Bot-Talks was aimed to help provide SMEs with a best-in-class overview of robotics and automation with presentations from leading industry experts, a world-leading panel discussion and a networking hall filled with exciting robot demonstrations, all in the heart of Bristol City Centre.

-Fox Robotics was invited to take part in this event, as we are considered experts in our robotics automation field.
+Fox Robotics took part in this event as experts in robotics and automation.
 Attending from Fox Robotics: Henry Acevedo, Ben Butlin, Eric Warner, James Stedman and James Horn.
-This event allowed us to share with other industries in robotics information about our advances and projections.
+This event allowed Fox Robotics to share with other industries in robotics information about their ideas and projections.